-- CMS proposes a market basket of 3.1% reduced by the productivity adjustment of 0.4% resulting in a 2.7% update.
+- CMS finalizes a market basket of 4.1% reduced by the productivity adjustment of 0.3% resulting in a 3.8% update.

-- CMS proposes rural emergency hospitals will receive $3.2 million annually in facility payments.
+- CMS finalized rural emergency hospitals will receive $3.2 million annually in facility payments.

-- CMs proposes exempting sole community hospitals from site-neutral payment cuts
+- CMS exempts sole community hospitals from site-neutral payment cuts.

 Looking for additional clarity or guidance on CMS payment rules?

-On July 26, the Centers for Medicare & Medicaid Services (CMS) released its proposed Calendar Year (CY) 2023 Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) rule.
+On November 3, the Centers for Medicare & Medicaid Services (CMS) released the final Calendar Year (CY) 2023 Hospital Outpatient Prospective Payment System (OPPS) and Ambulatory Surgical Center (ASC) rule.
 This rule includes regular payment updates and policies for the OPPS and ASC systems, but also details important payment and reimbursement aspects for the new Medicare designation, the Rural Emergency Hospital (REH).
-Comments will be accepted through September 13, 2022.

 Table of Contents